flhofer/docker_tutorial/#1_Container/README.md

             ],
  ```

-This means for this image is actually the same as
+For this image, this is actually the same as:
 ```sh
 docker run --name cont1 -it ubuntu:latest bash
 ```
-You can put any command instead ( we can omit '/bin/' as specified in the environment variable path).
+You can put any command instead (we can omit `/bin/` as specified in the environment variable path).
 The command could also be as simple as `echo "Hello world"`, just printing the line to the console and exiting.
-If no `--name <name>` parameter is given, docker chooses a random name for the container.
+If no `--name <name>` parameter is given, Docker chooses a random name for the container.
 As for images, containers are also distinguished with digest UUIDs.

 :grey_question: Why do you think you can't rerun the container, even with the same parameters? (check at the end of the chapter for a hint)

 ### Isolation ??

-Without deleting any container, we can start our `cont1` again by typing `docker container start -i cont1`, and we are back in the bash. ( here -i stands for interactive )
+Without deleting any container, we can start `cont1` again by typing `docker container start -i cont1`, and we are back in Bash (`-i` stands for interactive).
-Here now the curious thing, the actual difference to virtualization.
+Here comes the curious part: the actual difference from virtualization.
-In the bash, type `uname -a`.
-You should have a different output for each *version* of your systems. mine is
+In Bash, type `uname -a`.
+You should have a different output for each system version.
+Mine is:

 ```sh
 Linux e024b496d020 5.0.0-25-generic #26~18.04.1-Ubuntu SMP Thu Aug 1 13:51:02 UTC 2019 x86_64 x86_64 x86_64 GNU/Linux